4.2 History of Newspapers

 Colonial American Newspapers

-Newspapers did not come to the American colonies until September 25, 1690, when Benjamin Harris printed Public Occurrences, Both FORREIGN and DOMESTICK.
+Newspapers did not come to the American colonies until September 25, 1690, when Benjamin Harris printed Publick Occurrences, Both FORREIGN and DOMESTICK.
 Harris had worked as a newspaper editor in England before fleeing to America after he published an article about a purported Catholic plot against England.
 The first article printed in his new colonial paper stated, “The Christianized Indians in some parts of Plimouth, have newly appointed a day of thanksgiving to God for his Mercy (Harris, 1690).”
-The other articles in Public Occurrences, however, shared similarities with Harris’s previously more controversial style, and the publication folded after just one issue.
+The other articles in Publick Occurrences, however, shared similarities with Harris’s previously more controversial style (for instance, he suggested King William “used to lie with the Son’s Wife”).
+The publication folded after just one issue and the government ordered all copies to be destroyed.

 Fourteen years passed before the next American newspaper, The Boston News-Letter, launched.
 Fifteen years after that, The Boston Gazette began publication, followed immediately by the American Weekly Mercury in Philadelphia.
 Trying to avoid following in Harris’s footsteps, these early papers carefully eschewed political discussion to avoid offending colonial authorities.
 After a lengthy absence, politics reentered American papers in 1721, when James Franklin published a criticism of smallpox inoculations in the New England Courant.
 The following year, the paper accused the colonial government of failing to protect its citizens from pirates, which landed Franklin in jail.